open-feature/java-sdk-contrib/providers/flagd/README.md

 In this mode, `FlagdProvider` communicates with [flagd](https://github.com/open-feature/flagd) via the gRPC protocol.
 Flag evaluations take place remotely at the connected flagd instance.

-Instantiate a new FlagdProvider instance, and configure the OpenFeature SDK to use it:
+Instantiate a new FlagdProvider instance and configure the OpenFeature SDK to use it:

 ```java
 // Create a flagd instance with default options